knative/docs/eventing/samples/gcp-pubsub-source/README.md

 deployed the [Subscriber](#subscriber), then continue using this section.
 If not, then you will need to look downstream yourself.

+1. We need to wait for the downstream pods to get started and receive our event, wait 60 seconds.

+    - You can check the status of the downstream pods with:

+      ```shell
+      kubectl get pods --selector serving.knative.dev/service=message-dumper
+      ```

+      You should see at least one.

 1. Inspect the logs of the subscriber.

    ```shell